 Is he or isn't he?
 Silva toys with Bond

-It's hard to believe that Quantum of Solace — more like a bland TV episode than a blockbuster Bond film — is sandwiched between Casino Royale and Skyfall.
+It's hard to believe Quantum of Solace — more like a bland TV episode than a blockbuster Bond film — is sandwiched between Casino Royale and Skyfall.

 While Quantum was Bad with a capital B, Skyfall was, according to Daniel Craig: